hanwencheng/CommonSubstrings/README.md

 [![npm version](https://badge.fury.io/js/common-substrings.svg)](https://badge.fury.io/js/common-substrings)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://opensource.org/licenses/MIT)

-a method for finding all common strings for Javascript and node.js, particularly quick for large string samples.
+A method written in Typescript, used for finding all common strings for Javascript and node.js, particularly quick for large string samples.
 **It works in both web and node environment and it has no dependencies**.

 ## Usage